 A couple months ago I described my opinions about getting appropriate information about your own trip.
-I wrote this to that of tour guides mainly however, this issue applies to everyone who is planning the trip and want to see and get to know about something interesting.
-I mentioned the kind of application like (Google) Travel Guide.
+I wrote this to the tour guides mainly however, this issue applies to everyone who is planning the trip and want to see and get to know about something interesting.
+I mentioned the kind of applications like (Google) Travel Guide.
 Read more here.

-There is no application directly called the Google Travel Guide, however, when you type the “Google Travel Guide app” you will receive a huge amount of various guide-apps.
-Those tools will help you prepare the trip and show you the most remarkable spots around your travel destination.
+There is no application directly called the Google Travel Guide, however, when you type the “Google Travel Guide app” you will receive a huge amount of various guide apps.
+Those tools will help you prepare for the trip and show you the most remarkable spots around your travel destination.
 There are many applications in this range.
-Moreover, you can download the guide for many countries if you need.
+Moreover, you can download the guide for many countries if you need it.
 In my case, the most interesting is a tourist guide for Poland, my mother country.
 Let’s check it inside then.

 Let’s see the guide app example below.

-The Triposo Travel Guide provides many other facilities essential during your trip like a local phrasebook, places to get around (restaurants, hotels, nightlife).
-The guide uses also Vikivoyage and Wikipedia to provide you cultural, historical and geographical information.
+The Triposo Travel Guide provides many other facilities essential during your trip like a local phrasebook, and places to get around (restaurants, hotels, nightlife).
+The guide uses also Vikivoyage and Wikipedia to provide you cultural, historical, and geographical information.

-Next to the Triposo is worth to tell something about the World Explorer app.
+Next to the Triposo is worth telling something about the World Explorer app.
 The World Explorer is a must-have worldwide app for all your trips.
 There are over 850k articles, which consist of the database of universal travel guides for your pocket.

 Everything would be fine, but they’re all apps that have a drawback, which put them into the common denominator.

 There are no landmarks provided.
 On top of that, many of them are just mentioned without any description.
 I think that work in this range is still not enough.
 It should be much more knowledge about the tourist places.